tytydraco/yessleep/out/Hell_Grows_in_Oregon.md

 “Kim, I have never felt better.
 We are so close, I can feel it” Alisha said as she began to speed walk again.

-As she made her way down the hallway, Gene and I let some distance before we started to follow.
+As she made her way down the hallway, Gene and I  slowed down to gain some distance between us before we started to follow.

 “What the hell is wrong with her” Gene said, “She’s acting totally different”.